Massage therapy is a form of physical therapy involving manipulation of the muscles, tendons, ligaments and fascia.

-1) Encouraging the blood flow within the muscle, flushing out lactic acid and increasing the levels of oxygen:
+Encouraging the blood flow within the muscle, flushing out lactic acid and increasing the levels of oxygen and nutrients:

-Lactic acid is a toxin produced when the muscles break down glucose in the absence of an oxygenated blood supply.
-A build up of lactic acid causes fatigue and potential damage/ fibrosis in the muscle.
+Lactic acid is a toxin produced when the muscles break down glucose in the absence of an oxygenated blood supply (ischemia).
+A build-up of lactic acid causes fatigue and potential damage and fibrosis in the muscle tissue.

-2) Breaking apart the straight collagen fibers in fibrosis, allowing the release of stem cells which regenerate new healthy muscle fibers:
+Breaking apart the straight collagen fibers of fibrosis, allowing the release of stem cells which regenerate new healthy muscle fibers:

 Fibrosis is an excessive accumulation of collagen fibers, allowing for a quick soft tissue repair response after injury or ischemia.
 In fibrosis the collagen fibers are the same as those in normal soft tissue however their orientation differs.
 In normal tissue the fibers form an irregular matrix of fibers however in fibrosis the collagen fibers cross-link and form an alignment in a single direction.
 This difference in alignment affects the function of fibrosis making it less flexible and more prone to further injury than normal tissue.

 Further reading: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3156644/

 Please call us and arrange to speak to a massage therapist, physiotherapist or osteopath if you are unsure about the nature of your injury or what treatment would be right for you.
 If treatment is not deemed appropriate there will be no charge made for your appointment.